concourse/s3-resource/README.md

   `Query String Forwarding and Caching` to `Forward all, cache based on all` to ensure S3 calls succeed.

 * `endpoint`: *Optional.* Custom endpoint for using S3 compatible provider.
+Can be just a hostname or include the scheme (e.g. `https://my-endpoint.com` or `my-endpoint.com`)

 * `disable_ssl`: *Optional.* Disable SSL for the endpoint, useful for S3 compatible providers without SSL.

 * `skip_ssl_verification`: *Optional.* Skip SSL verification for S3 endpoint.
     Useful for S3 compatible providers using self-signed SSL certificates.

 * `skip_download`: *Optional.* Skip downloading object from S3.
 Useful only trigger the pipeline without using the object.

-* `server_side_encryption`: *Optional.* An encryption algorithm to use when storing objects in S3.
+* `server_side_encryption`: *Optional.* The encryption algorithm to use when storing objects in S3.
+One of `AES256`, `aws:kms`, `aws:kms:dsse`

 * `sse_kms_key_id`: *Optional.* The ID of the AWS KMS master encryption key used for the object.

-* `use_v2_signing`: *Optional.* Use signature v2 signing, useful for S3 compatible providers that do not support v4.
+* `disable_multipart`: *Optional.* Disable Multipart Upload. useful for S3

-* `disable_multipart`: *Optional.* Disable Multipart Upload. useful for S3 compatible providers that do not support multipart upload.
+    compatible providers that do not support multipart upload.

 ### File Names